ninchat/ninchat-api/api.md

 Reply events: [`channel_joined`](#channel_joined) and
               [`realm_joined`](#realm_joined) (if applicable)

-There are two modes of operation:
+There are three modes of operation:

 1. `channel_id` specifies the channel to be joined.
 It must not be in a realm or it must be in one of the user's realms.